 CIHR aims to strike the right balance between full grants and bridge grants for the Project Grant program, but the numbers may vary by competition because they are not predetermined.

-In the past, we have received questions about the rationale for not offering approximately 58 bridge grants (i.e., the same number of bridge grants as committees) to support one extra applicant per committee.
+In the past, we have received questions about the rationale for offering approximately 58 bridge grants (i.e., the same number of bridge grants as committees) instead of supporting one extra applicant per committee.
 It is important to note that, even if there were funds to support funding for this number of bridge grants, they would not be distributed across the committees equally due to differences in committee size.

 Indigenous health research

 Applications that are adjudicated by the Indigenous health research (IHR) committee are done as part of the iterative review process.
 Further, CIHR has committed 4.6% of the Project Grant budget to support IHR applications as part of its commitment to invest 4.6% of its total budget in Indigenous health research.